Clinton-Nmereole/blanche/README.md

     Head: A permanent dummy node so we never deal with "empty list" logic.

     Arena: A bulk memory grab for speed and instant deletion.

+## Phase 2: The Write-Ahead Log (WAL)

+The Problem: Right now, your database is 100% in RAM (The MemTable).
+If you trip over the power cord, or if the program crashes (Segfault), every single "Zebra" you inserted is gone forever.

+The Solution: The Write-Ahead Log (WAL) is a "dumb", append-only file that lives on the hard drive.
+Before we touch the MemTable (RAM), we append the data to this file (Disk).

+    Rule: The user does not get a "Success" message until the data is safely in the WAL file.

+    Result: If the power goes out, we reboot, read the WAL from start to finish, and "replay" every action to rebuild the MemTable.

+The "Receipt Book" Analogy

+Imagine you run a store (The Database).

+    MemTable: This is the cash in your register.
+It changes fast.
+If the store burns down, the cash melts.

+    WAL: This is the carbon-copy receipt book.
+Every time you take cash, you first scribble the transaction on the receipt paper.

+        You never erase a line.

+        You never go back and edit a line.

+        You just write the next line at the bottom.

+If the store burns down, you grab the receipt book.
+You can calculate exactly how much money you should have had.
+The Data Format (Binary Protocol)

+We cannot just write text like Key:Value to the file.

+    Problem: What if the Value contains a colon?
+Or a newline?
+The file parser will break.

+    Solution: We use Length-Prefixed Binary.

+For every entry, we write exactly 4 distinct chunks of data packed together:

+    Key Length (4 bytes, Little Endian integer)

+    Value Length (4 bytes, Little Endian integer)

+    Key Data (The actual bytes)

+    Value Data (The actual bytes)

+Example: Key: "Cat" (3 bytes), Value: "Meow" (4 bytes).

+The file on disk will look like this hexadecimal stream:
+Plaintext

+[03 00 00 00] [04 00 00 00] [43 61 74] [4D 65 6F 77]
+^             ^             ^          ^
+Key Len (3)   Val Len (4)   "Cat"      "Meow"